cleolibrary/GTALCS.GTAVCS.PSP.CLEO/readme.md

 ## Changes in 2.0.2

-- Menu opening is swapped, open CLEO menu with holding start, open main menu with pressing start
+- Menu opening behavior is changed, press [start] to open the main menu, press [start] again to open cleo menu, press [circle] to close main menu without opening cleo menu.
 - Popup information is hidden, to allow vanilla game experience

 ## Changes in 2.0.1